 In June 2017, Divastri was officially launched on Flipkart, offering women customers a range of 1,500 unique styles curated from the best sellers (textile manufacturers) in the country.

 With Divastri, Flipkart refined the pricing of ethnic wear under the brand name, by assuming the best value the brand delivers, in comparison to products available on offline and online markets.
 Every step taken by Divastri, knit together an invaluable lesson.
-“Ideally building a private label is about doing everything by yourself — from manufacturing to branding.
+“Ideally building a private brand is about doing everything by yourself — from manufacturing to branding.
 The big lesson we’ve gained through Divastri is this.
 Disruption is all about doing it right, at the right time.
 We partnered with our strong, established ecosystem of sellers, making the launch happen faster and in a smarter way.
 And that’s exactly the kind of audience Divastri caters to — India’s smarter and savvy women shoppers,” says Rishi Vasudev, Vice President at Flipkart.

 Brand Divastri – Paving the way ahead in ethnic wear